TypeScript Learning Adventures: A Tale of Love and Hate - Compiler settings

 If I now delete the JavaScript files, we have a problem if we compile everything.
 These TypeScript files are compiled because the TypeScript compiler does look into sub-folders.
 But the output sits next to our input files.

-And that's something we can control with the outDir, for example.
+And that's something we can control with the outDir

-If we set outDir, we can tell the types with the compiler where the created file should be stored.
-We could set this to dist folder.
+, we can tell the types with the compiler where the created file should be stored.
+We could set this to dist

 Errors on compilation